FrankSzn/course-info/lab3.md

 Note that in a major departure from `HeapFile.insertTuple()`, `BTreeFile.insertTuple()` could return a large set of dirty pages, especially if any internal pages are split.
 As you may remember from previous labs, the set of dirty pages is returned to prevent the buffer pool from evicting dirty pages before they have been flushed.

+***

-**Note**: as the B+Tree is a complex data structure, it is helpful to understand the invariants of every legal B+Tree before and making a checklist before implementing any transformation to the B+Tree (such as merging, splitting or stealing).
+**Warning**: as the B+Tree is a complex data structure, it is helpful to understand the properties necessary of every legal B+Tree before modifying it.
+Here is an informal list:

 1. If a parent node points to a  child node, the child nodes must point back to those same parents.
 2. If a leaf node points to a right sibling, then the right sibling points back to that leaf node as a left sibling.